aquenneville/credit-suisse-monthly-country-economic-indicators-extractor/README.md

 # credit-suisse-monthly-country-economic-indicators-extractor

-A friend at [Argo Capital Management](http://www.argocm.com/about-argo), asked me to extract the data from the country economic indicators tables found in the Credit Suisse pdf docunent.
+A friend at [Argo Capital Management](http://www.argocm.com/about-argo), asked me to extract the data from the country economic indicators tables found in his Credit Suisse pdf document (CS2016.pdf).

 Requirements
 ------------